mrgordon/qixtand/debian/wheezy/ruby/Short Description.md

-Ruby built on the Debian 7 ("Wheezy") base.
+Ruby built on the Debian 8 ("Jessie") base.